neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CommandReference.rst

 ``typo3.flow:security:showeffectivepolicy``
 *******************************************

-**Shows a list of all defined privilege targets and the effective permissions for the given groups.**
+**Shows a list of all defined privilege targets and the effective permissions**